(Not recommended) Robust performance margin of uncertain multivariable system

 Upper bound on robust performance margin, positive scalar.

 The value of frequency at which the performance degradation curve crosses the y = 1/x curve.
-See Generalized Robustness Analysis.
+See Robustness and Worst-Case Analysis.

 perfmargunc is a